Dr Debbie Stuart

 What to expect

-After an initial call we would usually arrange to meet for two initial consultations.
+After a preliminary call we would usually arrange to meet for two initial consultations.
 I find it takes time to get to know one another and having two initial meetings can help us decide whether I am the right person to help you.
 If at the second meeting we agree we would like to continue working together, we will arrange to make a start on regular sessions.
-If not, I will do my best to suggest colleagues or other services that might suit you better.

 What I can help with